kbventures/webpack-portfolio/README.md

 **Tech used:** HTML, CSS, Javascript, NPM, Node.js, Webpack, Git, Github, Netlify

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write _something_.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.

 ## Optimizations

 Need to fix all Lighthouse scan errors